Thick-walled cylinder collapse strength

 Gesteinslabor Dr. Eberhard Jahns is project and research partner within the HENRI (Hydrogen Energy Reservoir) project.

-Main focus of us is the impact of H2 on the cap rock.
-Besides other parameters, we determine the capillary threshold pressure with different gases and gas mixtures.
+Our main focus is on determining the impact of H2 on the cap rock.
+Besides other parameters, we measure the capillary threshold pressure using various gases and gas mixtures of hydrogen and methane.